DeepX-inc/.github/pull_request_guidelines.md

 Making your PR stand-out.

-This guide supports the [PR Template](./.github/pull_request_template.md) used for all DeepX repositories.
+This guide supports the [PR Template](./.github/pull_request_template.md) used by all DeepX repositories.

 Having a readable PR is critical to speed-up reviewing and support future readers.